Drawing Animation Engine

 Motion Retargeting (Mocap)

 We have a library of "Motion Capture" data—recordings of real humans dancing.
-We map this human motion onto your 2D sketch skeleton.
+The Map: We map this human motion onto your 2D sketch skeleton.
 Because the math of kinematics is universal, your 2D doodle hits the same dance moves as the 3D pro dancer, creating a hilarious juxtaposition of high-quality motion on low-quality art.

 04